Configure the GitLab chart with an external object storage

 AWS S3-compatible object storage systems, Google Cloud Storage, and Azure Blob Storage are supported backends.
 You can configure the backend type by setting global.appConfig.backups.objectStorage.backend to s3 for AWS S3, gcs for Google Cloud Storage, or azure for Azure Blob Storage.
 You must also provide a connection configuration through the gitlab.toolbox.backups.objectStorage.config key.

-When using Google Cloud Storage, the GCP project must be set with the global.appConfig.backups.objectStorage.config.gcpProject value.
+When using Google Cloud Storage with a secret, the GCP project must be set with the global.appConfig.backups.objectStorage.config.gcpProject value.

 For S3-compatible storage: